MiniCPM-V MiniCPM-V & o Cookbook

 --image xx.jpg -i

-If you're running the Thinking checkpoint, you can control the reasoning budget through --jinja + --reasoning-budget:
+If you're running the Thinking checkpoint, you can control the reasoning budget through --jinja + --reasoning-budget (--reasoning defaults to auto, which enables thinking for that checkpoint automatically):

 # Allow unlimited thinking (Thinking model)